martinjaros/thesis/sources/6-gps.md

 The **WPL** sentence has following fields:

  * 1-2 fields are waypoint coordinates with the same formatting as in the GGA sentence
- * 3rd field is a string describing the waypoint name
+ * 3rd field is a waypoint identifier string

 Many navigation systems use proprietary sentences, they begin with the *P* prefix.
 For example some Garmin products specific sentences [@Garmin] are listed in the following table.